grafana/tempo/operations/tempo-mixin/README.md

 Once installed, dashboards, rules, and alerts are in the [`yamls`](./yamls) folder.
 Use them directly in Prometheus and Grafana to monitor Tempo.

+You can either use the mixins in the `tempo-mixin-compiled` folder or you can build your own to incorporate your own changes.

 ## Build

 To regenerate dashboards, rule and alerts, run `make all`.